stridecolossus/JOVE/docs/blog/part-5-terrain/particle-system.md

 }
 ```

-Note that as things stand this approach simply sets the particle at the intersection point and reflects the movement vector.
+Note that as things stand this approach simply moves the particle to the intersection point and reflects the movement vector.
 This may produce poor results for large elapsed durations since the distance travelled (or remaining) is not taken into account.

-There is a further complication here: if a reflecting surface is defined in terms of a plane then __all__ rays that cross that plane are considered as intersecting.
-What is required is an intersection test that only considers rays in the negative half-space.
-The `negative` adapter and the default ray-plane intersection test could be composed together but this means the distance logic is essentially being calculated twice which feels wrong.
-Therefore the existing intersection test is modified to optionally take into account the half-space:
+There is a further problem when using planes as a reflecting surface, since __all__ rays that cross that plane are considered as intersecting.
+In this instance what is really required is an intersection test that only considers rays that have moved behind the plane, and a modification to allow the intersection point to be calculated backwards from the origin.
+Therefore the existing code is modified to optionally take this case into account:

 ```java
 private Intersection intersections(Ray ray, boolean pos) {